rotorflight/.github/profile/README.md

 - Rotorflight Flight Controller Firmware
 - Rotorflight Configurator, for flashing and configuring the flight controller
 - Rotorflight Blackbox Explorer, for analyzing blackbox flight logs
-- Rotorflight LUA Scripts, for configuring the flight controller using a transmitter
+- Rotorflight Lua Scripts, for configuring the flight controller using a transmitter

 Built on Betaflight 4.3, Rotorflight incorporates numerous advanced features specifically tailored for helicopters.
 It's important to note that Rotorflight does _not_ support multi-rotor